Aiakas

 Aiakas is a genus of marine ray-finned fishes belonging to the family Zoarcidae the eelpouts.
 These fishes are found in the southwestern Atlantic Ocean.

 Taxonomy

-Aiakes was first proposed as a genus in 1974 by the Argentina based marine biologist Atila E. Gosztonyi.
-He named the new monospecific genus when he described its type species, and then only species, Aiakas kreffti, which had been collected from a depth of 800 m on the continental slope off Golfo San Jorge, Argentina.
-A second species, A. zinorum, was described by M. Eric Anderson and Gosztonyi in 1991, also from off southern Argentina.
-This genus is classified within the subfamily Lycodinae, one of 4 subfamilies in the family Zoarcidae, the eelpouts.
+Aiakes was first proposed as a genus in 1974 by the Argentina-based marine biologist Atila E. Gosztonyi.
+He named the new monospecific genus when he described its type species, and then only species, was called Aiakas kreffti, which had been collected from a depth of 800 m on the continental slope off Golfo San Jorge, Argentina.
+A second species, A. zinorum, was later described by M. Eric Anderson and Gosztonyi in 1991, also from off southern Argentina.
+This genus is classified within the subfamily Lycodinae, one of 4 subfamilies in the family Zoarcidae, or the eelpouts.

 Species

 The following two species are classified within the genus:

 Etymology

 Aiakas, the genus name, is derived from the Yamana word aiakasi, which manes "deep-sea fish", an allusion to the type locality.
 The specific name of the type species, A. kreffti, honours the German ichthyologist Gerhard Krefft, of the Institute für Seefischerei in Hamburg for his assistance in describing that species.
 The specific name of A. zinorum honours the Soviet ichthyologists of ZIL, an abbreviation for the Zoological Institute of the Academy of Sciences of the Soviet Union, for their studies on the fishes of the Southern Ocean.